-The Office of Procurement Management will be referred to as “procurement management” within the context of university procurement policies and procedures.
+The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 All university employees and faculty and staff members will be referred to as "requesters" within the context of university procurement policies and procedures